-Russia’s recent military history includes widespread harm to civilians, and in the current war the Ukrainian side has also described Russia as a “terror state” and is accusing it of war crimes.
-In light of this, the question arises as to whether brutality is a deliberate component of the Russian military strategy or whether it is perceived as an inevitable evil of any war.
+Russia’s military history over the last decades involved inflicting widespread harm to civilians, and in the current war, the Ukrainian side has also described Russia as a “terror state,” accusing it of committing war crimes.
+In light of this, the question arises as to whether brutality is a deliberate component of the Russian military strategy or whether it is perceived as an inevitable evil accompanying any war.

-Despite numerous and severe incidents of violence committed by the Russian military, including some that can be defined as war crimes, a comprehensive view of the situation suggests that the UN’s data regarding the number of civilians harmed could strengthen the claim that the Russian military is not doing everything required to prevent widespread harm to the population, rather than the claim that it is systematically and indiscriminately targeting Ukrainian civilians.
-Since the beginning of the war until November 21st, 2022, the UN identified 6,595 civilians killed and 10,189 civilians injured - a figure that includes casualties in Ukrainian territories that were under Russian control prior to the conflict.
-The number of civilian casualties in the war is relatively low (in absolute terms) compared to other violent conflicts, such as the war in Syria (2012–2022 - about 30,000 civilians killed per year), Iraq (2003–2016 - about 15,000 civilians killed per year and almost 30,000 at the peak), and Bosnia-Herzegovina (1992–1995 - about 7,500 civilians killed per year, and more than 20,000 at the peak of the war).
+Despite numerous and severe incidents of violence committed by the Russian military, including some that can be defined as war crimes, a comprehensive view of the situation suggests that the UN’s data regarding the number of civilians harmed could support the claim that the Russian military is not doing everything required to prevent widespread harm to the population, rather than the claim that it is systematically and indiscriminately targeting Ukrainian civilians.
+Since the beginning of the war until November 21st, 2022, the UN identified 6,595 civilians killed and 10,189 civilians injured – a figure that includes casualties in Ukrainian territories that were under Russian control prior to the conflict.
+The number of civilian casualties in the war is relatively low (in absolute terms) compared to other violent conflicts, such as the war in Syria (2012–2022: about 30,000 civilians killed per year), Iraq (2003–2016: about 15,000 civilians killed per year and almost 30,000 at the peak), and Bosnia-Herzegovina (1992–1995: about 7,500 civilians killed per year, and more than 20,000 at the peak of the war).

 The ethos of the Russian military is based on myths from the “Great Patriotic War,” according to which the Russian-Soviet soldier is the “liberator” who cares for the needs of the occupied population, as opposed to the Nazi soldier who is uncontrollably violent.
-Although this is the spirit in which soldiers are educated in the Russian army, evidence from the battlefield shows that incidents of violence against civilians are quite common and are either encouraged or silenced by commanders.
+Although this is the spirit in which soldiers are educated in the Russian army, evidence from the battlefield shows that incidents of violence against civilians are quite common and are either encouraged or covered up by commanders.
 Preventing such acts is left up to the soldiers and officers’ personal judgment.

 Significant harm to the population and evidence of war crimes committed by Russia began to emerge in the early days of the invasion.
-However, for the Russian military and its political leadership, these are not a target in and of themselves, but rather an ugly yet inevitable byproduct of the way.
-Firstly, tools that can prevent harm to civilians are either lacking or non-existent in the Russian military.
-Since the Russian military does not have a combat doctrine designed to prevent harm to civilians and lacks accurate munition and intelligence systems as well as specialized forces trained for fighting in urban areas, it tends to rely on inaccurate artillery systems as a central means of achieving its goals, even if the collateral damage includes infrastructure destruction and harm to civilians.
-Pressure from the Kremlin on the military and pressure from senior military ranks on the lower ranks to deliver military achievements has resulted in a high number of casualties in populated areas since the early days of the invasion.
+However, for the Russian military and its political leadership, these are not a goal in and of themselves, but rather an ugly yet inevitable byproduct of the war.
+First, tools that can prevent harm to civilians are either lacking or non-existent in the Russian military.
+The Russian military does not have a combat doctrine designed to prevent harm to civilians and lacks accurate munition and intelligence systems as well as specialized forces trained for fighting in urban areas.
+As a result, it tends to rely on inaccurate artillery systems as a central means of achieving its goals, even if the collateral damage includes infrastructure destruction and harm to civilians.
+The pressure to deliver military achievements from both the Kremlin on the military and from senior military ranks on the lower ranks have led to a high number of casualties in populated areas since the early days of the invasion.

-Secondly, previous confrontations of the Russian army demonstrate that difficulty in achieving military and political objectives on the battlefield leads to attacks on national and civilian infrastructure and the destruction of residential neighborhoods as a means for putting pressure on the enemy.
-In the war in Ukraine, Russia systematically attacked energy infrastructure, dams, and industrial plants in order to harm civilians and use them to exert heavy pressure on the government to submit and comply with its demands.
+Second, previous conflicts of the Russian army demonstrate that the difficulty of achieving military and political objectives on the battlefield leads to attacks on national and civilian infrastructure and the destruction of residential neighborhoods as a means for putting pressure on the enemy.
+In the war in Ukraine, Russia has systematically attacked energy infrastructure, dams, and industrial plants in order to harm civilians and use them to exert heavy pressure on the government to submit and comply with its demands.